jean0t/mkbackup/README.md

 ------------

 * To backup multiple directories or files, separate them with spaces: `./mkbackup.sh /dir1 /dir2 /file1 /file2`
-* To exclude certain files or directories from the backup, use the `-e` option: `./mkbackup.sh -e *.tmp /path/to/directory`

 **License 📜**
 ---------